esheldon/wq/README.md

 Don't forget the space between dash "-" and value.
 See the Requirements sub-section for a full list of requirements

-The command can actually be a full script.
-All you have to is put a pipe symbol "|" after command: and then indent the lines.
-For example

-    command: |
-        source ~/.bashrc
-        cd ~/mydata
-        cat data.txt | awk '{print $3}' > list.txt

 ### specifying comands as arguments